 Curious as to what this is?
 Well if you haven't heard of us by now hopefully this FAQ we scribbled down might help...

 Mailinator is a different kind of email service.
 The biggest difference is that you don't need to sign up.
-Any email name you can think of already exists at Mailinator.com.
+Any email name you can think of already exists @mailinator.com and you can use any of them.
 Want BrianTheSkink@mailinator.com?
 You got it.
-Want to be JacquesKooStow?
+Want PrettyMothra?
 ScaryGavyn?
-GraysonTheMason?
 No problem.
-They exist when you create them and they are just waiting for you to check your inbox.
+Those and any other mailboxes you think of @mailinator.com are created when email arrives!
+Really.

 The upside is that Mailinator does not require sign-up.
 Send email to a name, and the account is created automagically.

 In a nutshell, other services provide more functionality but require a sign-up (which takes time, even if you falsify all the information anyway).
 Mailinator provides less, but requires no sign-up.

 In our internet world, you often need an email address NOW.
 And you probably already have an email address - and that probably works great for most emailing.
 But every now and then you need a quick email address for just a single email.
 After that you don't care what happens to it.
 Given that such an email address is ready in an instant - really, it was ready even before you knew you needed it - you can avoid giving out your real email address.
 Instead, make up any address @mailinator.com on the spot and go check it later.